MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-platform-automation-devops.md

 ### Integration of Azure Policy with Azure DevOps

 While Azure Policy directly applies to resources within Azure environments, its principles and governance can indirectly influence Azure DevOps practices.
-Here’s how:
+Here's how:

 - Compliance in CI/CD pipelines: You can integrate compliance checks into your Azure Pipelines.
 For example, ensuring that any infrastructure deployed through Azure DevOps complies with the policies defined in Azure Policy.